 This section addresses course structure, content organization, navigation, learning outcomes, and expectations.

-- □ The pedagogical advantages of the proposed modality (percentage of synchronous and/or asynchronous; in-person). - □ The alignment across learning outcomes, assessment, and learning experiences. - □ The plan to communicate the purpose, structure, and expectations of the course (e.g., response times, weekend expectations, online and in-class discussions, emails, etc.). - □ The management of cognitive load through a student-friendly organization and navigation within CatCourses (e.g., learning units or modules are consistently structured and sequenced).

-Section 2: Content Presentation and Technology

-This section addresses materials, modalities, and UC Merced-supported instructional tools.

-- □ The modalities, tools, and resources for content presentation throughout the semester (live/synchronous or pre-recorded/asynchronous lectures, video/audio, readings, Teaching Commons recording studios, Kaltura, CatCourses, etc.). - □ The instructions to complete activities, assessments, how to use appropriate technologies, and expectations for required hardware and software. - □ The distinction between required and optional materials/assignments. - □ The information that points students towards institutional services (e.g., counseling and psychological services, library, tutoring centers, etc.).

-Section 3: Community and Engagement

-This section addresses elements pertaining to establishing a community for learning, including active learning, agreements for communications, and engagement with the content.
+Please provide specific examples of The pedagogical advantages of the proposed modality (percentage of synchronous and/or asynchronous; in-person).
+The alignment across learning outcomes, assessment , and learning experiences.
+The plan to communicate the purpose, structure, and expectations of the course (e.g., response times, weekend expectations, online and in-class discussions, emails, etc.).
+The management of cognitive load through a student-friendly organization and navigation within CatCourses (e.g., learning units or modules are consistently structured and sequenced).
+Section on 2: Content Presentation and Technology This se ection addresses materials, modalities, and UC Merced-supported instructional tools.
+Please provide specific examples of The modalities, tools, and resources for content presentation throughout the semester (live/synchronous or pre-recorded/asynchronous lectures, video/audio, readings, Teaching Commons recording studios, Kaltura, CatCourses, etc.).
+The instructions to complete activities, assessments, how to use appropriate technologies, and expectations for required hardware and software.
+The information that points students towards institutional services (e.g., counseling and psychological services, library, tutoring centers, etc.).
+Section on 3: Community and Engagement ection addresses elements pertaining to establishing a community for learning, including active learning, agreements for communications, and engagement with the content.